ledpup/ClimateExplorer/README.md

 - Different units of measure (Fahrenheit + Kelvin)

 ### Done
+- 2022-01-16: Show bearing to each suggested nearby station
 - 2022-01-16: Include New Zealand's NIWA 'seven-station' temperature series https://niwa.co.nz/climate/information-and-resources/nz-temperature-record
 - 2022-01-15: Display nearby locations, with km distance and hyperlink.
 Note: still needs some improvement
 - 2022-01-14: Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)